Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Test description**

 Secure Boot is a verification mechanism for ensuring that code launched by firmware is trusted.
-This test aims to verify that Secure Boot state after flashing the platform with the Dasharo firmware is correct.
+This test aims to verify that the Secure Boot state after flashing the platform with the Dasharo firmware is correct.

 **Test configuration data**